 The summers tend to be crowded.
 However, as kids return to school, late August through early September and non-holiday weekdays from October through December are much less crowded.

-The most expensive times to go to Disney World are during school vacation weeks, weekends, holidays, and the summertime.
+The most expensive times to visit Disney World are during school vacation weeks, weekends, holidays, and the summer.

-Some notable expensive (and crowded) times to visit are February Vacation, Spring Break, April Vacation, Memorial Day, July 4th Week, Thanksgiving Week, and the Christmas Holiday through New Year’s.
+Some notably expensive (and crowded) times to visit are February Vacation, Spring Break, April Vacation, Memorial Day weekend, July 4th Week, Thanksgiving Week, and the Christmas Holiday through New Year’s holiday stretch.

 See our Disney Crowd Calendar for more on the crowds.